Last Updated: August 28, 2020

 LiquidPlanner uses a dedicated environment for the production application.
 We use a firewall configured with a default deny policy and run an intrusion detection system.
 Only specific authorized employees have access to the production network and hosts, and all access is logged and monitored.

+Servers and OS.
 LiquidPlanner uses EC2 for virtual machines.
-We build machine images that install only the software necessary to operate the Site.
+We build machine images that install only the software necessary to operate the application.
 Our provisioning and configuration process of EC2 virtual machines is fully automated and repeatable.
 We promptly apply security updates to production hosts.

 Please refer to our Terms of Service for information on how the LiquidPlanner service is delivered.